 Spatial Orientation in School Facilities: It was easier to find one's way around boys' schools than around mixed schools, as indicated by 88.9% and 92.9% of respondents, respectively.
-Girls had a 55.6% response rate on the ease of finding their way in schools (Table 1.16).
+Girls had a 55.6% response rate on the ease of finding their way in schools (Table 4).
 An explanation for the discrepancies noted above could be that in mixed schools, there exists a challenge concerning the activities that boys and girls can engage in together in terms of both time and space.
-Students found by school administrators at the wrong time in the wrong place probably accounts for the problem of way finding.
+Students found by school administrators in the wrong place at the wrong time probably accounts for the problem of way finding.
 Weisman (1981) posited that the geometric and configuration features of an environment influence human orientation and navigation.

 He identified four classes of environmental variables shaping way finding situations: visual access, degree of architectural differentiation, the use of signs and numbers and floor plan configuration.
 Best (1970) had earlier pioneered a study on indoor navigation where he identified fundamental aspects of a building's route network, like choice points, directional changes and distances as relevant predicators of spatial orientation in complex buildings.
-The observations in the study are at odds with findings that expect regular users of facilities to easily navigate them (Hölscher et al., 2005).
+The observations in the study are at odds with findings that expect regular users of facilities to easily navigate themthose (Hölscher et al., 2005).
 In any case the sizes of schools were neither too large nor too complex for cognition by secondary school going students.
 The apparent contradiction can be resolved by vacating the idea that cognition of the school environment remains constant among the boys whether they are apart or together.
 Spatial orientation encourages a sense of ownership of the school environment and hence less incidences of vandalism.

-Conclusions and Recommendation
+Conclusions and recommendation

-The study concludes that the external environment of school infrastructure is on the decline.
+The study concludes that the external environment of school infrastructure is on the decline, and may negatively impact learning outcomes.
 Reasons for this trend in the deterioration and subsequent decline of quality of the building stock in public secondary schools was attributed to the age of the school facilities, use of substandard building materials, inadequate funding and a non-targeted policy framework for school infrastructure development.
+With the governments' implementation of full transition into secondary from primary school, it is clear schools will face unsettling immediate impacts and more longterm implications in provision of building stock and school infrastructure in general, and more specifically implications for positive learning outcomes.
 The study proposes two approaches in the funding of the development of school infrastructure.
-The first approach is to design policies funding with specific reference to children from poor regions of Nairobi City County so as to upgrade their facilities to standards that acceptably high, thereby leveling the playing field in so far as school infrastructure is concerned among secondary going students.
+The first approach is to design funding policies funding with specific reference to children from poor regions of Nairobi City County so as to upgrade their facilities to standards that are acceptably high, thereby leveling the playing field in so far as school infrastructure is concerned among secondary going students.
 A second alternative is to base public allocations to schools on need (Watkins and Alemayehu, 2012).
 The greater the need for school infrastructure development, the more the resources assigned.
 A logical starting point is to document, using a tracking tool, the cost of all degraded aspects in the school physical environment that require repair.
 Developed within a medium and long term maintenance program, the physical facilities should be restored and ultimately replaced with new infrastructure in a systematic manner.